smariotti/Valheim/TrophyHuntMod/Package/README.md

 You can find the github at: https://github.com/smariotti/Valheim/tree/master/TrophyHuntMod

 ## Change Log
+v0.10.9
+- Initial cut at Trophy Pacifist game mode
+- Moved the game mode title to the left side of the screen

 v0.10.8
 - Adjusted Geirrhafa trophy to 55 points
 - Whitelisted Yakkity Fast